-We rely on suppliers to manufacture its proprietary media players.
+We rely on suppliers to manufacture our proprietary media players.
 In the event these agreements are terminated, management believes that we will be able to find alternative suppliers.
-If it is unable to obtain alternative suppliers on a timely basis, or at all, or if it experiences significant delays in shipment, we may be forced to suspend or cancel delivery of products and services to new accounts which may have a material adverse effect upon its business.
-If we are unable to obtain an adequate supply of components meeting its standards of reliability, accuracy and performance, the Company would be materially and adversely affected.
+If we are unable to obtain alternative suppliers on a timely basis, or at all, or if we experience significant delays in shipment, we may be forced to suspend or cancel delivery of products and services to new accounts which may have a material adverse effect upon our business.
+If we are unable to obtain an adequate supply of components meeting our standards of reliability, accuracy and performance, the Company would be materially and adversely affected.